 Component 1 (40% of A-level)

-Using the play ‘Monsters’ by Niklas Radstrom as a stimulus you will devise a piece of Drama in the style of the practitioner Bertolt Brecht.
+After exploring a range of theatre practitioners (including Brecht, Stanislavski, Frantic Assembly, Artaud) you will devise a piece of Drama in the style of your chosen practitioner.
+Using a play selected by the teacher as the stimulus for the performance.
 In addition to this you are required to write supporting coursework that details the process.

 Component 2 (20% of A Level)

 You will perform a monologue or duologue and as part of a group you will also perform a play with support and direction from your class teacher.

 Component 3 (40% of A Level)

 You will sit a written exam on how you would act/direct/design the following two plays:

 • Woyzeck by Georg Bűchner (translated by John Mackendrick)